superstar54/blase/docs/source/tutorial/species.rst

 Why we use species instead of element?
 Because some atoms are special:

 * Different color for element.
-* Different properties for element, sunch as: spin up and down.
+* Different properties for element, such as: spin up and down.
 * ghost atoms: vacancy, highlight sphere, cavity
 * atoms with different bondsetting